Accessing Restorative Justice

-Have you been the victim of a crime?
+Have you been affected by crime or conflict?
 Do you still think about it?
 Do you have unanswered questions?
 Is there more that you need to say?

+You will have a Restorative Justice service in your area.
 If you want to get in touch with your local Restorative Justice service you can use our map to find them.
-Find your area on the map and click on the link for details of who to call.